KonyshevArtem/render-engine/docs/SupportedFeatures.md

 This window can be opened with `Windows/Debug Console`.
 It shows all messages printed with `Debug::LogError`, that are also shown in console window in IDE.
 This window is opened automatically when log is issued.

+### Graphics Settings window

+This window can be opened with `Windows/Graphics Settings`.
+It allows changing some graphics settings